cc1005/third_milestone_project/README.md

 Ultimately, the project ended up being simpler than that detailed above.
 I spent a long time trying to figure out both the email notification system and the implementation of login authentication, installing Flask-Mail and Flask-Login into the project and developing other parts of my database to house users, but ultimately decided that both were beyond the scope of the project as defined by the Code Institute.
 These features would be essential for the project to be feasible as a fully deployed project, but my familiarity with Flask-Login and Flask-Mail would have to be developed significantly (even after many hours working with it, I still could not get this functionality present in the project and decided to focus my effort on meeting the criteria for the milestone project).

 In a longer-term perspective for the project, it is apparent that the Update and Delete functionality could be open for misuse, as users could delete and amend each other’s posts if these options were publicly available.
 As mentioned, incorporating user-profiles (with myself as the administrator) would solve this problem in the longer term.
+Additionally, different tiers of administrator could be introduced, with the ability to finally approve articles and edits reserved for more senior admins, while admins with fewer privileges could submit edits for approval by more senior admins.

 2. *Search functionality* A simple search functionality would obviously be necessary if the website increased significantly in scope.
 A fundamental redesign may be required for this, perhaps with only a handful of pages (perhaps selected randomly) displayed on the launch page with the option to search for more displayed in the navbar.